 Communication is also critical.
 Parents need to listen to their children instead of only talking to them.
 Addressing consequences for behavior as a way to work towards a goal helps kids see the reasoning behind it, and letting them explain themselves in an appropriate way – without allowing the situation to turn into a negotiation – lets them know they have a voice, as well.

-Clear expectations and an innovative way to communicate them are the tools Julie Lambert, an art instructor from Berkley, and her husband Dave use with their two boys, who are 8 and 5.
+Clear expectations and an innovative way to communicate them are the tools Julie Lambert, an art instructor from Berkley, and her husband Dave use with their two boys, who were 8 and 5 at the time of this article’s publication.

 One of the issues they struggle with is the boys fighting with each other.
 Along with very simple rules for behavior – they make clear no one in their house is allowed to hurt anyone or make anyone feel unsafe – they have consistent consequences for bad behavior.
 Each boy has a jar and if they do something that goes against those rules, the parents put a paper in the jar.
 If one of the boys gets to five pieces of paper in his jar, he has to do a task that helps someone else in the household.